shrinidhihr98/colorToGrayScalePdfConverter/readme.md

 where input_file.pdf and output_file.pdf are the addresses to the input file, and the output to be created.

-You can also set up an alias in your .bashrc:
+You can also set up an alias, by adding to your .bashrc:

 > alias colorToGrayScalePDFConverter='~/scripts/colorToBlackAndWhitePDFConverter.sh'

 OR

 > alias grayscaleConverter='~/scripts/colorToBlackAndWhitePDFConverter.sh'

+Then loading the changes using

+> source ~/.bashrc